 PERSONAL ASSISTANT TO RECORDING ARTISTAlternate Career Titles:

-Music P.A., Assistant, Executive Assistant, Celebrity Personal Assistant
+Music PA, Personal Aide, Assistant, Personal Assistant, Celebrity Personal Assistant, PA

 Become a Personal Assistant to Recording Artist

 “A Personal Assistant really handles anything and everything that pops up in the boss’ life,” says Rachel Zaslansky Sheer, the Los Angeles-based founder of The Grapevine Agency, a staffing firm specializing in entertainment industry Assistants.
 “Typically there is no true job description as it is different every day!
 It’s a lifestyle role and to be successful you must have no ego and be able to flow with an ever-changing schedule and work on the go.”
 Personal Assistants handle the day-to-day tasks of their employer’s professional and personal life, including running errands, making travel arrangements, shopping, screening phone calls, scheduling, and whatever else comes up.

 Jobs.
 Career Articles.
 Quality Blog Posts.
 School Info, & More.

 “You can only grow if there is a business in place that you move into,” Sheer says.
 For example, a PA’s celebrity employer might run their own record label or clothing line, in which case a Personal Assistant might be able to secure a higher paying job with more responsibility and different job duties within this company.
 For a career PA, however, advancement would mean working for a more well-known artist.
 “Our PA’s grow in salary and stay in the same role,” she adds.

 Personal Assistants are not required to hold an advanced degree, but on-the-job training in a similar role is essential when applying for jobs.
 Sheer says, “I don’t think this is the type of job that requires specific training or school, [it’s] more based on personality type, organizational skills and flex[ibility]!”